Taulaa/The-Salvanian-Conlang/docs/index.md

 *Eti feltha sedeti etegyo.* *She gives them to him.*

-### The Instrumental case:
+### The Instructive case:

-The Instrumental case makes the word is changes the noun into what is being used to perform an action.
+The Instructive case makes the word is changes the noun into what is being used to perform an action.

 *Kin igyos gyadeto fanhoka = I drive to school by car.*